WHO KNOWS ONLY HIS OWN GENERATION REMAINS ALWAYS A CHILD!

 The FTM, FamilySearch, RootsMagic, and Legacy SIGs meet at the Danville Family History Center, 2949 Stone Valley Road, Alamo, California, 95007.
 Three others (German, Irish and Publishing SIGs) meet at member's homes .
 You may email SIG leaders, listed below, for more information.

 We also have volunteers at the Danville Family History Center, who will help you with various research areas.
-For example Linda Bailey can help on most Wednesdays from 1-4pm.
-Suzanne Johnston is knowledgeable of English and Southern U.S. research on Thursdays, from 1-4pm.
+Suzanne Johnston is knowledgeable about English and Southern U.S. research on Thursdays, from 1-4pm.
 As always, please call ahead to make sure (925-552-5920).
 Here's a list of the resources available to SRVGS members.

 If you have an interest that we don't cover and want to share with other members by holding a new SIG meeting, please contact our SIG Coordinator, Bill George.
 We are considering new SIGs like Research Tools, Google, Newspapers and Geographic Research.
 We can arrange for a monthly meeting location at the Danville Family History Center or we can meet at a place of the leader's choosing.
 By helping or leading one of these groups, you will learn a lot about genealogy.